requiemcreatif/concept-app-v2/README.md

 ## functionalities:

+- ## Advanced AI searches using gpt3 API.

+  The use of AI-powered technology like GPT-3 can greatly enhance the capabilities of The Concept Box.
+With advanced search results, the app can provide more accurate and relevant information to users, helping them find what they need faster.

 - A search function that allows users to find explanations and examples for specific programming concepts.

+- Create, Edit and remove codes created by users.

 - A directory or index of programming concepts, organized by language or topic.